What You Need To Know Before Paying Off Your Consumer Proposal Early

 Change the Frequency of Your Payments

-When you first signed your consumer proposal you may have agreed to monthly payments.
+When you first signed your consumer proposal, you may have agreed to monthly payments.
 However, you can always change the frequency of your payments.
-You could change your payments to weekly, bi-weekly or semi-monthly.
+You could make more frequent payments by changing your payments to weekly, bi-weekly or semi-monthly.

 For example, if your monthly payments are currently $100/month for 60 months, you could pay $100 twice per month, then your consumer proposal could be completed in just 30 months or in half the time.